 These cards offer some of the same additional benefits.
 Here are a few of the best that each card offers.

-A free DoorDash membership (DashPass) for three months, and then a 50% discount for the next nine months; DashPass provides free delivery for orders of $15 or more.
+A free DoorDash membership (DashPass) for three months, and then a 50% discount for the next nine months; DashPass provides free delivery and reduced service fees on orders over $12.

 Purchases are covered for 120 days against theft or damage, up to $500 per claim and $50,000 per account.